Randomness-free Detection of Non-projective Measurements: Qubits & beyond: Introduction

-We consider the problem of certifying whether some uncharacterized measurement device is a genuine measurement with a fundamentally irreducible number of outcomes or otherwise.
-The only knowledge assumed throughout the study is the input dimension of the measuring device.
-Given one such device, such a characterization necessitates using other known measurements and randomness to perform a prepare-measure experiment \cite{Tavakoli20, Martinez23}.
-Instead in this work, we consider a different setting where multiple copies of the same uncharacterized measurement device are available to spatially separated multiple labs.
+We consider the problem of certifying whether some uncharacterised measurement device is a genuine measurement with a fundamentally irreducible number of outcomes or otherwise.
+We only assume the knowledge regarding the input dimension of the measuring device.
+Given an arbitrary measuring device, such a characterization requires the use of other known measurements and randomness to perform prepare and measure experiments \cite{Tavakoli20, Martinez23}.
+Instead in this work, we consider a different setting where multiple copies of the same uncharacterised measurement device are available to spatially separated multiple labs.
 These fixed measurements are performed on a multipartite system shared between the labs.
 This has a two-fold advantage in comparison to the previous approach: (i) it cuts the cost of having seed randomness usually considered a costly resource \cite{Ambainis08} and (ii) it does not necessitate the use of additional fully characterised measurement devices.
-Thus, our proposed framework is characterized by the tuple $(n,d,k)$, where $n$ is the available number of copies of the uncharacterised measuring device, $d$ is their input dimension, and $k(>d)$ is the number of outcomes of each measuring device.
+Thus, our proposed framework is characterised by the tuple $(n,d,k)$, where $n$ is the available number of copies of the uncharacterised measuring devices which are spatially separated, $d$ is their input dimension, and $k(>d)$ is the number of outcomes of each measuring device.